kfriedrichs/pentomino-js/README.md

 Tasks are hard-coded into ```study1.js```, new tasks can be generated using ```task_creator.html``` (examples can be found in the ```tasks``` folder).

+### furhat_selection_ui.html

+**REQUIRES SERVER SETUP. (temporary solution)** Using [MAMP (Mac/Windows)](https://www.mamp.info/de/mac/): Once you have MAMP installed, create a server using the pentomino-js directory.
+(Preferences > Server > select pentomino-js directory as root).
+Start the server and visit [http://localhost:8888/furhat_selection_ui.html](http://localhost:8888/furhat_selection_ui.html).

+Baseline interface, all button functions are to be replaced by interactions with a Furhat robot.
+Click *Start new game* first.
+(For now the start configuration is not generated randomly but read from ```resources/tasks/elephant_target.json```!)
+Pieces on the left are selected by clicking the corresponding button. *Place selected* removes the piece from the left side, shows it on the board on the right side (ultimately forming the pentomino elephant) and removes the button.

 ### elephant_ui.html

 Interface with a PentoElephantBoard.
 Pieces are selected by clicking and can be moved using arrow buttons on the side.